 The UCLA Game Lab Mission ~

-The Game Lab’s primary function is a research and production space for collaborative teams to pursue focused work on gaming projects, while benefiting from the technological infrastructure and expertise provided by the lab staff and faculty.
+The UCLA Game Lab’s primary function is as a research and production space for collaborative teams to pursue focused work on gaming projects, while benefiting from the technological infrastructure and expertise provided by the lab staff and faculty.
 This type of incubation space creates a context of community, interdisciplinary exchange, privacy, focus and continuity that is vitally conducive toward the completion of ambitious game projects.

 At UCLA, the Game Lab encourages the development of organic relationships across a multitude of disciplines.
 Game production and research brings together individuals from diverse disciplines such as visual art, design, media art, animation, music, theater, film, dance, creative writing, architecture, sociology, philosophy, psychology, history, computer science, and engineering; the possibilities for synergy between these disciplines and gaming at UCLA are tremendous.

 The Game Lab is housed within the Design Media Arts department at UCLA.
 For more information about the DMA program, visit the website here.
 We are supported by the School of Arts and Architecture and the School of Theater, Film, and Television.